Actinium-project/ln-plugin-js/README.md

 More info on events and other options can be found [here](https://lightning.readthedocs.io/PLUGINS.html#a-day-in-the-life-of-a-plugin).

 This plugin can be expanded to do more than only waiting for events.

 For example, it could define methods to be registered in the `lightningd` daemon.

-##### c-lightning

 ##### LICENSE